Mahni Ghorashi: Early career

 Clear Labs was founded by Ghorashi and Sasan Amini, both of whom left their jobs at genomics companies to start Clear Labs.
 They acquired $6.5 million in series A financing in 2015.
 In 2017, the company closed a $16 million Series B funding round and followed by another $21 million round in October 2018.
 The company raised a follow-on round of $18M in May 14, 2020 and $60M Series C for a total of $123.5M.
 The company was listed as one of Forbe's 25 most innovative Ag-tech startups.

 Public Policy, Investment and Education

-Mahni currently serves in the role of Chief Strategy Officer at Launch Tennessee, the state of Tennessee's early-stage venture economic growth engine, to sit on the executive team.
+Mahni served as Chief Strategy Officer at Launch Tennessee, the state of Tennessee's early-stage venture economic growth engine.
 Launch Tennessee stimulates the statewide economy by facilitating capital formation, market building and providing the needed resources to ensure sustainable growth for entrepreneurs and investors.
-As Chief Strategy Officer, Ghorashi oversees state-wide venture capital and portfolio investments, state-wide entrepreneurial incubators, university and government-lab tech-transfer and licensing programs, university engagement, private sector and policy outreach.
+As Chief Strategy Officer, Ghorashi oversaw state-wide venture capital and portfolio investments, state-wide entrepreneurial incubators, university and government-lab tech-transfer and licensing programs, university engagement, private sector and policy outreach.

 He's guest-lectured on entrepreneurship at Stanford and MIT Universities.